EnzoCortinovis/Godot-3D-FPS-MULTIPLAYER/README.md

 # Fast Godot Multiplayer 3D FPS
-Repo to fork if you want an easy way to start a (local) multiplayer 3d FPS with movements and animations of a player.
+Repo to fork if you want a quick and easy way to start a (local) multiplayer FPS with movements and animations of the player.

 ## What do you have in this repo ?
 - Basic Networking ( each player will see the things described under )